The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Then go take a shower and you’ll be ready for your evening fun.

 The views at the top are incredible — and it’s even better once the sun starts to go down.
-Looking northward, you see the Elafiti islands rising out of the ocean for as far as the eye can see, illuminated by a changing sunset of pink and purple and orange.
+Looking northward, you see the Elafiti Islands rising out of the ocean for as far as the eye can see, illuminated by a changing sunset of pink and purple and orange.

 A lot of people leave as soon as the sun dips beneath the horizon, but don’t be so fast — the colors get even better.
 That photo above was taken after the sun had disappeared.